 Hugh Grant has admitted he spent a year being terrified of working with Meryl Streep before they made their new film together.

-Hugh plays Meryl's common-law husband and manager St Clair Bayfield in Florence Foster Jenkins, about the tone-deaf operatic soprano of the same name.
+Grant plays Streep's common-law husband and manager St Clair Bayfield in Florence Foster Jenkins, about the tone-deaf operatic soprano of the same name.

-The pair posed for photographs together at the world premiere of the movie at the Odeon in Leicester Square but Hugh said he did not always feel so comfortable with the Oscar-winning actress.
+The pair posed for photographs together at the world premiere of the movie at the Odeon in Leicester Square but Grant said he did not always feel so comfortable with the Oscar-winning actress.

 He said: "I was terrified of her really and I signed up a year before we shot so I had a whole year of being frightened.